sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 ### Step 3: Draw the Charts

 With the `<div>`s for each chart now in place on our page, we can draw the charts using flot's `plot()` function.
 That function takes three parameters: the containing element (which we just created), the data, and chart options.
-To start, let's look at the charts without any decoration such as labels, grids, or tick marks, just to make sure the data is generally presented the way we want.
+To start, let's look at the charts without any decoration—such as labels, grids, or tick marks—just to make sure the data is generally presented the way we want.

 ``` {.javascript .numberLines}
 $.each(exports, function(idx,region) {